RashmiCN/nenya/README.md

 ## Summary

-This tutorial has shown you how to build and deploy an app that uses Watson Speech to Text to transcribe video files.
-This tutorial also covered deploying a Watson Language Translator and IBM Cloud Object Storage.
-You can use this simple app as a base to add more complex functionality and create a robust learning app that will help instructors and students improve their online learning experience.
+We have built and deployed Live Trasnslation on top of tutorial provided  that uses Watson Speech to Text to transcribe video files.
+Which also covered deploying a Watson Language Translator and IBM Cloud Object Storage.
+On click of a button we can start live translation of speech to text and see our sppech live

+## Future

+We can add liveTrans.py as a chrome plugin which will open an web page and translate any webapge live based on permissions granted ofcourse such that this can run independently

+Currently this works when both parties have turned this option on.
+Next aim is to enable it individually

+This can not only be reused on education but also in enterprise meetings provided as plugin to our meeting modes like zoom webex etc.

+IBM Watson provides awesome features like flagging particular words etc - this can be used to highlight notes which are very much valuable.